PS5 restock update: Track on Twitter, Walmart, Target and more

 PS5 restock — latest news and rumors

-Last week was huge in terms of PS5 restocks.
-Best Buy restocked the console on Monday (May 24), then Amazon and GameStop both restock on Wednesday (May 26), followed by Target on Thursday (May 27).
-It was a very good week for anyone still hunting for a PS5.

-We're definitely not expecting the next few days to be as hectic.
-After such a busy period of drops it's likely we'll see something of a stock drought while retailers replenish their stock of the console.
-Nevertheless, there are a few retailers we're hoping to see hold a PS5 restock next week.
+It's been a very quiet start to the month in terms of PS5 restocks.
+After a busy end to last month, June has offered a real lack of drops so far.
+Aside from a very limited Best Buy restock, which didn't even include the PS5 Digital console, it's been a frustrating few days for anyone still trying to secure Sony's in-demand gaming console.

-Sony Direct could have a restock in the near future.
-Meanwhile, Walmart could join in on the action next week as well, but the retailer's last restock was a complete disaster.
-Hopefully, the mega-retailer's next drop runs a little smoother.
+We're hoping that this week will be a little more eventful.
+We could, at last, see a restock from Sony Direct, which is long overdue at this point.
+Meanwhile, Walmart could join in on the action after taking multiple weeks off as well, but the retailer's last restock was a complete disaster.
+Hopefully, the next drop from the mega-retailer runs a little smoother.

-Amazon UK held a PS5 restock earlier, this could be significant because when one regional Amazon site restocks, other regions drop stock as well.
-So, Amazon is definitely a retailer to keep an eye on next week.
+Amazon UK held a PS5 restock last week, this could be significant because when one regional Amazon site restocks, often other regions drop stock shortly after.
+So, Amazon is definitely a retailer to keep an eye on this week.

 PS5 restock and Prime Day